Skip to content

 vatican

 Gregorian Egyptian Museum in Vatican City was re-established in 1839 by Pope Gregory XVI.
-Much of the museum’s collection was brought from Villa Adriana at Tivoli, where they were collected and owned by Emperor Hadrian.
+Much of the museum’s collection was brought from Villa Adriana at Tivoli, where Emperor Hadrian collected and owned them.

 The museum contains nine rooms showcasing a collection of beautiful Egyptian art from the 6th millennium BC to the 6th century BC, like wooden coffins, statues of pharaonic gods, inscriptions, ancient Egyptian writings, and much more.

-There, you will also find an art collection dating back to ancient Mesopotamia, in addition to vases and bronzes from Syria and the Assyrian palaces.
+There, you will also find an art collection dating back to ancient Mesopotamia, as well as vases and bronzes from Syria and the Assyrian palaces.

 Chiaramonti Museum